Meet our team of dedicated female arts educators.

 Correne (known as Spero to most) has been writing songs for over twenty years, beginning at Oberlin College where she earned a B.A. in Women's Studies.

-Spero has a lifelong interest in supporting women, children, and immigrant communities, tutoring children of low-income and immigrant families and teaching English as a second language to adult learners throughout New York city, earning a CELTA TESOL/TEFL certification from the University of Cambridge
+Spero has a lifelong interest in supporting women, children, and immigrant communities.
+She received a CELTA TESOL/TEFL certification from the University of Cambridge and has taught English as a second language to adult learners.

 Proudly "New Yorkansas", Spero loves being a part of Little Rock's musical community.
 She founded Trust Tree in 2017 to inspire the next generation of girls in Arkansas to discover for themselves how far their creativity can take them.